GravityKit/gravity-forms-zero-spam/readme.txt

 == Changelog ==

+= 1.1 on April 2021 =

+* Improved: The JavaScript code that adds the spam-catching field is now output at the same time as Gravity Forms' inline JavaScript.
+    - The script is only loaded when forms are displayed
+    - jQuery is always available because Gravity Forms loads it as-needed

 = 1.0.7 on March 18, 2021 =

 * Fixed: All entries marked as spam for AJAX-enabled forms.
 Sorry, folks!
 Won't happen again.